linjieyingg/space_travel_calculator/README.md

 ## `constants.py`

-This module, `constants.py`, serves as a central repository for universal physical and scientific constants relevant to space travel calculations within the `space_travel_calculator` application, ensuring consistency and maintainability.
+This module, `constants.py`, serves as a central repository for defining universal physical and scientific constants pertinent to space travel calculations within the `space_travel_calculator` application.
+Its primary goal is to provide a single, consistent source of truth for these critical values, enhancing maintainability and accuracy across the project.

-### Key Components:
+### Key Components

-*   **Universal Physical Constants Section**:
+*   **Universal physical constants**:
-    *   `C_LIGHT_MPS`: Defines the speed of light in a vacuum (299,792,458.0 m/s).
-It takes no input but provides a constant value for relativistic calculations and speed validation.
+    *   `C_LIGHT_MPS`: Defines the speed of light in a vacuum (meters per second).
+It's a float representing a fixed physical value.
-    *   `G_GRAVITATIONAL`: Defines the Gravitational Constant (6.67430e-11 m³ kg⁻¹ s⁻²).
-It takes no input but provides a fundamental constant for space mechanics and future orbital calculations.
+    *   `G_GRAVITATIONAL`: Defines the Gravitational Constant (m^3 kg^-1 s^-2).
+It's a float representing a fixed physical value.
+*   **Alias for backward compatibility**:
-    *   `GRAVITATIONAL_CONSTANT`: An alias for `G_GRAVITATIONAL`.
-It takes `G_GRAVITATIONAL` as its value and provides backward compatibility for modules expecting this specific name.
+    *   `GRAVITATIONAL_CONSTANT`: An alias that points to `G_GRAVITATIONAL`, ensuring compatibility with older code that might expect this specific variable name.
+It's a float referencing an existing constant.
+*   **Commented-out examples for future expansion**:
-*   **Commented-out Examples**: Includes examples of other potential constants (e.g., `MU_SUN`, `AU_TO_METERS`, `EARTH_RADIUS_METERS`) that can be added for future expansion.
+    *   This section includes examples like `MU_SUN`, `AU_TO_METERS`, and `EARTH_RADIUS_METERS`, indicating placeholders for potential future additions of other relevant constants.

-### Dependencies:
+### Dependencies

-*   None.
-This file does not import any external modules or libraries.
+This file has no external dependencies or imports.

 ---